 - Structure – An appraiser looks for any deficiencies that affect the structural integrity of the house and the livability.

 - Construction quality – Materials used on the home can affect the quality of the construction.
-For example, a house made of brick vs. stucco would be taken into consideration.
+For example, a house made of brick vs. stucco.

 - Roof and foundation integrity – The age or material of the roof affects the value.
-Some shingles last longer than other ones.
+With that, some shingles last longer than other ones.

 - Neighborhood – If the property is near good schools, parks, recreation, low crime, etc, then those factors will increase the property value.